arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

   def user_fails_to_push(snippet, pushing)
     snippets.delete(snippet)

-    logger.error "Failed to push our snippet: #{pushing.error}" end end
+    logger.error "Failed to push the snippet: #{pushing.error}" end end
 ```

-Here, we have a simple usecase of inserting our snippets to our application.
+Here we have a simple usecase of inserting snippets to the application.
-We can ask ourselves, to perform some kind of SRP check: <i>For what this object is responsible for?</i> The answer can be: <i>It's responsible for pushing snippets scenario.</i> So it's a good, SRP-conformant object.
+To perform some kind of SRP check, we can ask ourselves: <i>What's the responsibility of this object?</i> The answer can be: <i>It's responsible for pushing snippets scenario.</i> So it's a good, SRP-conformant object.

-But the context of this class is somehow broad and we have dependencies - very weak, but still dependencies:
+However, the context of this class is broad and we have dependencies - very weak, but still dependencies:

-* Some kind of repository object, which provides <strong>persistence</strong> to our snippets.
+* Repository object which provides <strong>persistence</strong> to our snippets.
-* Logger, which <strong>helps us to track activity</strong>.
+* Logger which <strong>helps us track activity</strong>.

 Use case is a kind of a class which belongs to our logic.
-But it knows about <strong>aspects</strong> in our app - and we have to get rid of it, to ease our pain!
+But it knows about <strong>aspects</strong> in our app - and we have to get rid of it to ease our pain!

-## Introducing advices
+## Introducing advice

-I told you about join points.
-It's a simple, yet abstract idea - and how we can turn it into something specific?
-What are our join points in Ruby?
+I have told you about join points.
+It's a simple, yet abstract idea - and how can we turn it into something specific?
+What are the join points in Ruby?
-A good example of join point and used in [aquarium](http://aquarium.rubyforge.org/) gem is an <strong>invocation of method</strong>.
-We specify how we inject our aspect code using <strong>advices</strong>.
+A good example of join point (used in the [aquarium](http://aquarium.rubyforge.org/) gem) is an <strong>invocation of method</strong>.
+We specify how we inject our aspect code using <strong>advice</strong>.

-What are advices?
+What are advice?
 When we encounter a certain join point, we can connect it with an advice, which can be one of the following:

-* Evaluate code <strong>after</strong> given join-point
+* Evaluate code <strong>after</strong> given join-point.
-* Evaluate code <strong>before</strong> given join-point
+* Evaluate code <strong>before</strong> given join-point.
-* Evaluate code <strong>around</strong> given join-point
+* Evaluate code <strong>around</strong> given join-point.

-When after and before advices are rather straightforward, around advice is cryptic - what does it mean "evaluate code around" something?
+While after and before advice are rather straightforward, around advice is cryptic - what does it mean to "evaluate code around" something?

-In our case, it means: <i>Don't run this method.
-Take it and push to my advice as an argument, and evaluate this advice</i>.
-In most cases after and before advices are sufficient.
+In our case it means: <i>Don't run this method.
+Take it and push to my advice as an argument and evaluate this advice</i>.
+In most cases after and before advice are sufficient.

 ## Fix our code

 We'll refactor our code to embrace aspect-oriented programming techniques.
 You'll see how easy it is.

 Our first step is to remove dependencies from our usecase.
-So, we delete constructor arguments and our usecase code looks like this after this change:
+So, we delete constructor arguments and our usecase code after the change looks like this:

 ```
 #!ruby